braginteractive/MDLWP/README.md

 - different page layouts
 - integrate other MDL components

 Do you have an idea?
-Submit a PR!
+PRs welcome.

 #### For the Nerds
 For customization, basic knowledge of the command line and the following dependencies are required to use MDLWP: